-Under the direction of the Government of Alberta the Alberta Energy Regulator's (AER's) mandate has expanded from oil, oil sands, natural gas, and coal to include new areas of resource development, such as geothermal.
-We will continue to ensure the safe, efficient, orderly, and environmentally responsible development of resources within Alberta.
+Under the direction of the Government of Alberta, the Alberta Energy Regulator's (AER's) mandate is expanding from oil, oil sands, natural gas, and coal to include additional areas of resource development, such as geothermal, once proclaimed, minerals.

-Once the Government of Alberta sets the acts and rules, we will use these regulatory instruments to create the directives (i.e., specific requirements) to regulate each new area of resource development.
+Once the Government of Alberta enacts the legislation and regulations, we will develop the rules and directives to regulate each new area of resource development.
 The directives will ensure that development is carried out to protect public safety and the environment while ensuring that the regulatory system is as efficient as possible.

 In 2020, the Government of Alberta announced the opportunity to develop emerging energy and mineral resources in Alberta.
-This work is part of the government's economic recovery effort to relaunch and diversify Alberta's economy and secure long-term prosperity following the COVID-19 pandemic and economic downturn in the oil and gas sector.
+This work is part of the government's economic recovery effort to relaunch and diversify Alberta's economy.

-Alberta Energy and Alberta Environment and Parks began work on diversifying the province's resource sector by developing legislation that would establish the AER as the primary regulator for new areas of resource development within Alberta.
-We are working with the Alberta Geological Survey branch within the AER to understand the development and regulation of new resource areas and map the province's geology and resource potential.
+Alberta Energy and Alberta Environment and Protected Areas began work to diversifying the province's resource sector by developing legislation that would establish the AER as the primary regulator for new areas of resource development within Alberta.

 New Resource Potential